ErnestArreola/CityPulse/README.md

 # CityPulse

-If you add dependencies to the backend, please generate a reqirements.txt
+If you add dependencies to the backend, please generate a reqirements.txt and push it.

 While in pipenv shell (backend).